andrecsq/andrecsq/README.md

 ## Hey! 👋
 I'm André, a Software Engineer from Brazil.

+- 👥 6 years of experience in Software Engineering
 - 📚 Bachelor in Computer Science from Federal University of Rio de Janeiro
-- 👥 I have 6 years of experience in Software Engineering

 ## Skills
 - 🛠️ Backend: Python, PHP Laravel, Node.js